 - We talked about the struggle between investors and speculators.

 - We talked about the commodity nature of stocks.

 - We talked about how life can cause individuals to react and buy or sell shares based upon their specific situation at a specific time.

-- We talked about temporary problems in the business that cause the stock to become unattractive to investors who either fear the pain will never end or who are unable to see through to the core economic engine and value it appropriately.
+- We talked about the impact of temporary problems with a business.
 I built upon this in an article called Acquiring Undervalued Stock for Your Portfolio by Buying on Bad News.

 In some cases, stock prices fluctuate because a requisite percentage of money flows in the market at any given time aren't taking a long-term view of an enterprise.
 An illustration I used was the equity valuation assigned to renowned jeweler Tiffany & Company.
 The volatility of Tiffany's share price years ago when I originally wrote this article was entirely unwarranted by the long-term value of the firm.
 First, hedge funds pushed the price far beyond what any conservative buyer would want to pay and when it looked like the world might struggle for a bit, dumped it, driving it down below what the same conservative investors might want to pay.